dfinity/interface-spec/spec/index.md

 More precisely:

--   Successful method calls between any *two* canisters are delivered in order.
-Note that function calls can fail for arbitrary reasons (e.g., high system load).
+-   Method calls between any *two* canisters, if delivered, start executing in order.
+Note that function call delivery can fail for arbitrary reasons (e.g., high system load).

 -   If a WebAssembly function, within a single invocation, makes multiple calls to the same canister, they are queued in the order of invocations to `ic0.call_perform`.